 The Free Literary & Publishing Professionals (FLAPP) is a non-partisan group committed to supporting freedom of expression, intellectual diversity, and civil discourse within the literary and publishing world.
 We aim to facilitate and encourage collaboration between literary and publishing professionals, with the goal of developing, sharing, and supporting good practice, providing mutual aid and solidarity to support freedom of expression within literary and publishing organisations and beyond.The principle of freedom of expression safeguards the development of literature, knowledge, truth, and understanding, which are all central to the mission of literature.
 The freedom to share, discuss, explore and challenge ideas is essential to both the literary world and society at large, and the public deserves an open and truly tolerant literary environment where everyone can enjoy literary and creative freedom without harassment or hindrance.

-In recent years we’ve seen authors, editors and other literary professionals losing their livelihoods due to these abuses.
-Then there are the booksellers and librarians hiding books from the public.
+Unfortunately in recent years we’ve seen authors, editors and other literary professionals losing their livelihoods due to harassment and abuse.
+Then there are the constant headlines of booksellers and librarians hiding books from the public.
 We’re concerned this is damaging our collective reputation and has created an unhealthy working environment, one that stifles creative expression, and we’ve had enough.

-So, starting in early 2025, we’ll be organising occasional non-virtual networking events in central London where you’ll be able to meet other literary and publishing professionals such as authors, booksellers, agents, editors, publishers and librarians.
+So, starting soon, we’ll be organising occasional non-virtual networking events in central London where you’ll be able to meet other literary and publishing professionals such as authors, booksellers, agents, editors, publishers and librarians.
 If you’re involved in the literary or publishing world and support our aims, then you’re welcome to come along.

 Principles